-The data block of the NPPI tables stays in FSG cache as long as data blocks from any partition of the PPI tables can be matched.
-If no more rows can be matched, the next data block of the NPPI tables is moved into the FSG cache and above described process is repeated, until the last data blocks of each table and partition are reached.
+The data block of the NPPI tables stays in the FSG cache as long as data blocks from any partition of the PPI tables can be matched.
+If no more rows can be matched, the next data block of the NPPI tables is moved into the FSG cache, and the above-described process is repeated until the last data blocks of each table and partition are reached.

-This process requires each data block of each table to be touched exactly once (similar to a traditional merge join).
+This process requires each table’s data block to be touched exactly once (similar to a traditional merge join).

-This process could theoretically result in a similar join performance, as we can reach with a traditional merge join, but there is one restriction degrading performance: The available FSG cache memory.
+This process could theoretically result in a similar join performance, as we can reach with a traditional merge join.
+Still, there is one restriction degrading performance: The available FSG cache memory.

-If the FSG cache is not big enough to hold at least one data block from each PPI table partition, the optimizer has to split the join process into so-called windows.
+If the FSG cache is not big enough to hold at least one data block from each PPI table partition, the optimizer must split the join process into so-called windows.

-Assume for example, that the PPI tables consist of 4 partitions, but there is only space in FSG cache for the first data block of 2 partitions.
+Assume, for example, that the PPI tables consist of 4 partitions, but there is only space in the FSG cache for the first data block of 2 partitions.
 In this case, the process would define two windows, each one consisting of 2 partitions:

 - Join the NPPI table against the first two partitions